ricca509/ricca509.github.io/index.md

 - Worked alongside the HR hiring team to create a better hiring process (tech tests/on site interviews and whiteboard tests) that would fit our increased need in high quality developers

 This resulted in a happier team and more frequent/better releases.

+### lastminute.com

+**UI Tech Lead**

+_Jan 2015 - Oct 2015 [London, United Kingdom]_

+I was promoted to Tech Lead to give our UI teams a long term vision.
+Apart from developing (I still spend at least 70% of my time developing with the team) I am now investing more time on new technologies, best practices and patterns to use across our teams and improved ways of managing our workflows.
+Part of the improvements already in place include:

+- strict use of Git merge requests/code reviews (with auto merge request builder)
+- a fully automated cloud CI for all our four environments a "dockerized" version of our apps to make it easy to test and deploy everywhere
+- monthly meeting with back-end devs, tech ops and architect to give all developers a big picture of our projects.
+- hosting a Js meetup (http://www.meetup.com/js-monthly-london/) in our London office

+At the moment, I am leading UI teams in our London and Madrid offices.
+I am also involved in many social activities to bring developers together: I believe that good friends always make great teams.

+**Senior UI developer**

+_Apr 2014 - Dec 2014 [London, United Kingdom]_

+As a senior UI developer, I craft the new m.lastminute.com mobile application, support junior developers and spread the knowledge across the teams with tech meetings about good practices and new technologies to introduce in our workflow.
+We work in a Kanban environment, following a TDD/BDD approach in teams with PO, BAs, marketing people, QAs, UI designers, back end developers and front end developers.
+My focus is on the Backbone Mobile SPA application.

+**Key Technologies used:**

+Marionette/Backbone/underscore, React.js, jQuery/Zepto, RequireJS and
+Browserify, Jasmine/Cucumber.js/WebDriverJS, SASS/Compass, Git, Jenkins.